tjelite1986/Awesome-List-PC-APK/README.md

-# Awesome-List-PC-APK
-You can find the android apps in Playstore or you can find many Groups with the modded version on Telegram.
+# My Awesome List of Random Stuff
+### Everything in one place, never lose something again.
+### Here you can find both Official and modded version of software and games.
+### Platform: Android, PC, Linux
+### Many of Android apps and games you can find on the Playstore and in Telegram Channels.
-I use a telegram version with name MDgram.
-That you can find if you search on Google.
+### I use a version of Telegram with name MDgram

 # Android Software (APK)
 ///